electricbookworks/electric-book/_docs/about/technical-overview.md

     Here, the template includes:

+    *   `styles`: a folder that contains project-wide stylesheets, mainly for use on project home pages.
+    *   `images`: a folder that contains:
-    *   `cover.jpg`: a front-cover image used as the default for the project as a whole.
+        -   `cover.jpg`: a front-cover image used as the default for the project as a whole.
-    *   `publisher-logo.jpg`: a logo (which you'll replace with your own) for the project and website as a whole.
+        -   `publisher-logo.jpg`: a logo (which you'll replace with your own) for the project and website as a whole.
     *   `fonts`: a place to store fonts that all books in a project might use.
 The template includes several open-licensed fonts here already.
     *   `js`: Javascript used in the template.
 Advanced users might add their own scripts here and manage which scripts are included on pages in `bundle.js`.
 See the ['Using Javascript'](../advanced/javascript.html) section for more detail.